AI is no longer an experiment, the question is no longer "if"

 What we built

-- Gmail / Outlook integration - automatic email fetching
+- Gmail / Outlook integration for automatic email fetching

-- OCR + LLM parsing - Claude 3.5 Sonnet or GPT-4.5 extracting structured data from invoices
+- OCR plus LLM parsing with Claude 3.5 Sonnet or GPT-4.5 extracting structured data

-- Accounting software API integration - direct write
+- Accounting software API integration for direct write

 Measurable outcomes